univention/guardian/docs/guardian-manual/management-ui.rst

    View and edit page of an existing role.

+:numref:`editing-existing-roles-second-page-fig`
+shows the second page
-The second page is to manage the capabilities of the current role.
-This page can be visited by clicking on :guilabel:`CAPABILITES` in the navigation menu.
+where you manage the capabilities of the current role.
+To open the page from a different location, click :guilabel:`CAPABILITES` in the navigation menu.

+The page list all capabilities of the role.
+You can edit and manage them here.
+You can also create capabilities for that role or delete existing ones.
+For more details on capabilities, see :ref:`capabilities-of-a-role`.

+.. _editing-existing-roles-second-page-fig:

 .. figure:: /images/management-ui/list_capabilities.png
    :width: 100%